 Gale’s Retreat is a cabin built by the founder of the Birds of Vermont Museum, Bob Spear.
 He built the cabin for Gale Lawrence, a published nature writer, as a writing retreat.
 This cabin’s location, just off the Birds of Vermont Museum’s trail network, is ideal for hiking, bird watching, snowshoeing, trail running, nature journaling, and quiet reflection.
 The cabin is located within a deciduous/coniferous forest with a stream nearby.

 - Two passes to the Birds of Vermont Museum

-- Step ladder to loft (mattress pads for up to four guests located in loft, just bring your sleeping bag and bed sheet)
+- Stairway to sleeping loft with mattress pads for up to four guests (just bring your sleeping bag and bed sheet)

 - Day bed/couch (for additional seating and napping)

-- Sliding glass doors open to the deck with seating and a pre-and-post leaf-out view of Camel’s Hump
+- Sliding glass doors open to deck with seating with pre-and-post leaf out view of Camel’s Hump

 - 2-burner propane cooktop for preparing meals (bring your own food)

 - Wood stove for heat during cold months (seasoned wood provided).
 You should know how to operate a wood stove!

 - Small table and four chairs for eating meals, playing games, etc